PayUp-Bot/docs/docs/setup-guide/initial-setup.md

 Almost there!
 Just one more command to run.
 Once you have set your PayPal credentials, execute this command: `/setup toggle-paypal enabled:True`.
 Now we can move on to the final steps!

 ## Final Steps
+!!! info
+	This section is yet to be finished.
 Now our payment providers are configured, we are 75% of the way ready to a functioning store!

-!!! info
-	This section is yet to be filled.
+### Server Configuration
+To get the most out of PayUp, lets go through some configuration steps.
+To complete this setup, you should create the roles and channel(s) mentioned in the [bot setup section ↗](#bot-setup) (if you havent done so already).

+In your private channel (the same one used to configure :fontawesome-brands-paypal:/:fontawesome-brands-stripe-s:), run the following commands:

+* `/setup set-buyer-role`
+* `/setup set-seller-role`
+* `/setup set-manager-role`
+* `/setup set-logging-channel`

+Simple as that!
+PayUp is now fully configured and ready to accept payments for your guild :winking_face: